The best example of a well known phishing attack involved messages supposedly from Nigeria called the 419 fraud.

 How did this phishing scam work?

-The phishing email is quite long about 8-10 paragraphs of text and provides a detailed account of the issue which was the problem of transferring 4-5 million dollars accumulated by the slain military commander.
-The reward of the successful transfer would be 20 or 25% which would amount to about a million USD.
+The phishing email is quite long about 8-10 paragraphs and provides a detailed account of the problem faced by the sender which is the issue of transferring 4-5 million dollars accumulated by the slain military commander.
+The reward of the successful transfer would be 20 or 25% amounting to about a million USD.

-The email would end with the contact details of the sender which would be a real email address and sometimes a real postal address too.
+The email would end with the contact details of the sender – a real email address and sometimes a real postal address too.

 The scam begins once you contact the sender.
-The reply would generally be prompt and you would be furnished a set of instructions that include transferring of a nominal amount needed to process bank documents required for initiating the transfer of funds.
+The reply is generally prompt and you would be provided with a set of instructions that include transferring of a nominal sum needed to process bank documents required for initiating the transfer of funds.

-Sometimes, the senders would follow up by sending you "important" documents over post that would not only prove their existence but also allay your fears.
-Usually, the first request for money is followed by a similar one for a larger amount.
-The scammers are smart enough to keep you abreast of the progress and thus keep the carrot hanging.
+Sometimes, the senders would follow up by sending you “important” documents over post that are meant to “prove their existence” and allay any fears you might have.
+Usually, the first request for money is followed by one for a larger amount.
+The scammers are smart enough to keep you abreast with the progress and keep the carrot hanging, as it were.

-Over the years this phishing email has taken various forms - appealing to one's greed, romance etc. Though the modus operandi of these variants might differ their aim is one - to fleece you of your monies.
+Over the years this phishing email has taken various forms – appealing to one’s greed, romance etc. Though the modus operandi of these variants might differ, their aim is one – to fleece the gullible recipient.

 Yes, people still fall for this

-It's surprising that even though this scam is common knowledge and has been detailed on television and newspapers people still fall in the trap.
-A few days ago as I lay in front of the T.V. with nothing better to do than change channels, as I came across stories and interviews with recent fraud victims.
-One of them lad lost about USD 7,000 and the other was in a worse situation with loses amounting to USD 30,000.
+It’s surprising that even though this scam is common knowledge and has been detailed on television and newspapers people still fall in the trap.
+A few days ago as I lay in front of the T.V. with nothing better to do than switch channels, I landed on a program that was showcasing stories and interviews with recent fraud victims.
+One of them had lost about USD 7,000 and the other was in a worse situation with loses amounting to USD 30,000.

 Effects of the Nigerian scam

-The Nigerian scam has lead to deaths, suicides, murders, kidnappings and even further frauds when the victims have themselves become conmen being driven by greed and trying to gather funds for the principal fraudsters.
+The Nigerian scam has lead to deaths, suicides, murders, kidnappings and even further frauds when the victims have themselves became conmen driven by greed, trying to reclaim the lost funds from the principal fraudsters.

 Examples of the Nigerian Email scam or the 419 Fraud